maythe4th

 “We need one place for all our data.”

 Reasonable goals.
 Adult goals.
-Goals said in conference rooms by people wearing quarter-zips.
+Goals said in conference rooms by people wearing quarter-zips and repeating the word EBITDA five times until the VP of Finance appears in the mirror.

 Then reality.

 Everything must be copied into one giant system.
 Every source must be normalized and cleaned.
-Every schema change must be negotiated like a hostage release.
-Every new use case must wait behind “higher-priority roadmap items,” also known as “things an executive yelled about.”
+Every field must be named, renamed, mapped, re-mapped, blessed, deprecated, resurrected, and finally documented in a place no one checks.
+New use cases must wait behind “higher-priority roadmap items,” also known as “things an executive yelled about.”

 You now have a Death Star.